IntisarArik/PianoJS/README.md

 ## How the piano works

 Every sound data has been implemented in a key value pair object.
-Every key has the piano note class name and its value is an arrow function calling the sound data.
+Every object key has the piano note class name and its value is an arrow function calling the sound data.
 Whenever a key is pressed, the sound linked with that key is played.